Dynatrace/dynatrace-bootstrapper/CONTRIBUTING.md

 ## Quick start

-1. Fork the dynatrace-operator repository and get the source code:
+1. Fork the dynatrace-bootstrapper repository and get the source code:

     ```sh
     git clone https://github.com/<your_username>/dynatrace-bootstrapper